 XM

 XM was established in 2009 and so far gained fame and accolade with more than 100,000 clients.
 This account offers a free $30 on opening an account.
 It is fairly easy to open and has great customer service.
-With demos account, you can test your knowledge and skills in FX but you do not make any profits or loses.
+With a demos account, you can test your knowledge and skills in FX but you do not make any profits or losses.
 It's all virtual.
-They offer services in more than 15 world languages and thus cater for most non-English speaking countries.
+They offer services in more than 15 world languages and thus cater to most non-English speaking countries.
 It uses both the web-based platform and the MetaTrader 4 software.

 Conclusion